MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 #####################

 This page details the design decisions of *ospgrillage* module.
 In outlining these processes, the developers welcome any improvements to its procedures via pull requests.
-Also, any issues with each process can be reported by raising an issue in the main repository.
+Also, any issues within each process can be reported by raising an issue in the main repository.

 ====================
 Grillage model
 ====================

-The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in OpenSees - see Figure 1.
+The *ospgrillage* module generates a two-dimensional (2-D) grillage model of a bridge deck in OpenSees - a plot of 2-D mesh nodes is shown in Figure 1.
+All information pertaining grillage model is handled by the :class:`~ospgrillage.osp_grillage.OpsGrillage` object.

 ..  figure:: ../../_images/Figure_1.png
     :align: center